wowsiddanth/tp/docs/DeveloperGuide.md

 ![CreateParseArguments](images/CreateParseArguments.png)
 _Sequence diagram for parsing a create command's arguments_

 AddressBook contains a UniqueEventList to hold a list of events.
-UniqueEventList implements the [Iterable](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Iterable.html) interface and stores events in an [ObservableList](https://docs.oracle.com/javase/10/docs/api/javafx/collections/ObservableList.html).
+UniqueEventList implements the [`Iterable<Event>`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Iterable.html) interface and stores events in an [`ObservableList<Event>`](https://docs.oracle.com/javase/10/docs/api/javafx/collections/ObservableList.html).

-The following sequence diagram shows how the Model adds an event to the AddressBook:
+The following sequence diagram shows how an event is added to the UniqueEventList through the Model:

 ![AddEventToStorageSequenceDiagram](images/AddEventToStorageSequenceDiagram.png) <br>
-_Sequence diagram for adding an event to AddressBook_
+_Sequence diagram for adding an event to UniqueEventList_

 * The UniqueEventList checks for duplicate events using the `hasEvent` method before adding the event.
+* After the event is added, the UI is immediately updated and the new event is reflected as an `EventCard` in the `EventListPanel`.

 ### Exporting Feature